My Natural Labor & Delivery Story

 11:00 | Dilation is 5-6 cm

 The midwife left us pretty much to it, she came in to do her check-ups, help untangle the Gas and Air tubing, and chatted to Ingimar in Icelandic.
 Thankfully she reported I was now almost 6cm dilated.
 I felt relief, what I was doing was working, it felt good and I was in control.
 She said I could go into the birthing pool at any point so just to let them know and they’d prepare it.
-I was happy to keep walking for now but really wanted to try the birthing pool - in my mind, I felt like, if I left it too long then I might be too late for the pool.
+I was happy to keep walking for now but wanted to try the birthing pool - in my mind, I felt like, if I left it too long then I might be too late for the pool.

 Ingimar continued to update the family.
 Mum boards her flight.